lammps/lammps/doc/src/Howto_body.rst

 | :doc:`dump image <dump_image>`                 | output body particle attributes as an image         |
 +------------------------------------------------+-----------------------------------------------------+

-The pair styles defined for use with specific body styles are listed in the sections below.
+The pair styles currently defined for use with specific body styles are listed in the sections below.

 ----------